(Revised March 25, 2011)

 This simple system offers a large ink capacity for the pen’s size.
 It is very reliable and inexpensive to manufacture, requiring no spring, pressure bar, or other extraneous parts.

 If the Bantam has a serious weak point, that deficiency is the plating, especially on the steel clip.
 The thin gold plating, more like that on a third-tier pen than one of the first tier, wears quickly and exposes the underlying base metal to corrosion.
-Despite their relatively low value in today’s market, Bantams that are otherwise in very good condition may justify the cost of replating; the work, if done properly, yields a remarkably attractive and unusual pen:
+Despite their relatively low value in today’s market, Bantams that are otherwise in very good condition may justify the cost of replating, especially if it is done as the original plating was, without any underplating.
+The work, if done properly, yields a remarkably attractive and unusual pen.
+The clip and cap band on this Blue Swirl Bantam have been replated:

 |

 Bantams offer the collector an excellent way to build a varied collection; they were produced in a remarkable variety of colors and patterns that drew from Wahl’s full range of celluloids.
-Some Bantams, like the Vacumatic and Ink-Vue, have barrels that are partially transparent, with the Barber-Pole Striated pattern shown in the color table below or a reticulated (web) pattern as in the pen shown here:
+Some Bantams, like the Parker Vacumatic and Waterman’s Ink-Vue, have barrels that are partially transparent, with the Barber-Pole Striated pattern shown in the color table below or a reticulated (web) pattern as in the pen shown here.
+(This photo was taken with the pen illuminated to highlight the transparent barrel.
+The dark line running through the middle of the barrel is the breather tube.)

 |